Moduli of Curves of Genus One with Twisted Fields: Introduction

 \section{Introduction}

 Moduli problems are of central importance in algebraic geometry.
 Many moduli spaces possess arbitrary singularities~\cite{V}.
-Among them, the moduli $\ov\fM_g(\P^n,d)$ of degree $d$ stable maps from genus $g$ nodal curves into projective spaces $\P^n$ are particularly important.
-We aim to resolve the singularities of $\ov\fM_g(\P^n,d)$.
-The resolution of singularity is arguably one of the hardest problems in algebraic geometry \cite{Hironaka64a, Hironaka64b, deJong96, K07}.
+Among them, the moduli $\ov M_g(\P^n,d)$ of degree $d$ stable maps from genus $g$ nodal curves into projective spaces $\P^n$ are particularly important.
+We aim to resolve the singularities of $\ov M_g(\P^n,d)$, that is, to construct a new Deligne-Mumford stack that has smooth irreducible components and normal crossing boundaries and dominates $\ov\fM_g(\P^n,d)$ properly and birationally onto the primary component (the component whose general points have smooth domain curves).
+The problem of resolution of singularities is arguably among the hardest ones in algebraic geometry \cite{Hironaka64a, Hironaka64b, deJong96, K07}.

 The stable map moduli are smooth if $g\eq 0$ and singular if $g\!\ge\!1$ and $n\!\ge\!2$.
 For $g\eq 1$, a resolution was constructed by Vakil and Zinger~\cite{VZ08}, followed by an algebraic approach of Hu and Li~\cite{HL10}.
 The latter is achieved by constructing a canonical smooth blowup $\ti\fM^\wt_1$ of the Artin stack $\mwt_1$ of weighted nodal curves of genus one.
 The method of \cite{HL10} was further developed in~\cite{HLN} to finally establish a resolution in the case of $g\eq 2$.
 The resolution of~\cite{HLN} is achieved by constructing a canonical smooth blowup $\widetilde{\mathfrak P}_2$ of the relative Picard stack ${\mathfrak P}_2$ of nodal curves of genus two.